Rita Simons: Career

-Music
+Music career and early acting work

 Before her acting career, Simons was in the group Girls@Play, who had a couple of hit singles before splitting up.
 Their songs included "Airhead" and a cover of Mel and Kim's "Respectable".
 Simons then joined a different group called Charli with three other members, including Shar from the Paradiso Girls, and released a single titled "Feel Me".

-Acting

-Simons has made appearances in the Sky 1 dramas Dream Team (2002) and Mile High (2003; as Hannah), as well as the ITV drama London's Burning.
+Simons made appearances in the Sky 1 dramas Dream Team (2002) and Mile High (2003; as Hannah), as well as the ITV drama London's Burning.

+EastEnders

 On 11 May 2007, it was announced that she would be joining the cast of EastEnders as Roxy Mitchell, alongside Samantha Womack who played Roxy's sister Ronnie Mitchell.
 Of her role, Simons said: "I've always watched EastEnders and it's been my dream to become part of the Mitchell family."
 Simons temporarily departed from EastEnders in late 2015 (the character departed from screens from 1 January to 4 May 2016), allowing the actress to take part in a Snow White pantomime at the Marlowe Theatre in Canterbury, over the 2015–2016 Christmas and New Year period.
 In August 2016, it was announced that Simons was leaving EastEnders along with Samantha Womack.
 Her on-screen character Roxy Mitchell drowned in a swimming pool in an episode broadcast on New Year's Day 2017, along with her sister Ronnie.
+Simons made a voiceover appearance in May 2019, during the return of Roxy's ex-husband Sean Slater (Robert Kazinsky), which saw him listen to a voicemail from Roxy on an old mobile phone.
+She made a cameo reappearance on 27 April 2023, as Roxy imagined by her daughter Amy during a family counselling session.

+Other work

 Simons appeared as Paulette Bonafonte in the 2017–2018 UK tour of Legally Blonde: the Musical in 2017.

+On 12 November 2018, Simons was confirmed to be participating as a contestant on the eighteenth series of I'm a Celebrity...Get Me Out of Here!.
+She was the fourth to be eliminated on 4 December 2018.

 In 2019, Simons played the role of ‘Miss Hedge’ in the hit musical Everybody's Talking About Jamie at the Apollo Theatre.
 She was to take on the role of Velma von Tussle in the 2021 revival of Hairspray at the London Coliseum.
 In 2022, she joined the cast of TV show, Professor T.

+She participated in Pilgrimage: The Road Through Portugal, aired in 2023, a BBC Two series dedicated to a pilgrimage to Fátima, Portugal, with six other celebrities.
+She was the only Jewish pilgrim and had the chance to visit a former synagogue in Tomar.

+In 2023, it was announced that Simons would be joining the cast of the Channel 4 soap opera Hollyoaks.
+She is set to take over the role of Marie Fielding, the mother of established character Joel Dexter (Rory Douglas-Speed) and will make her debut in 2024.